yarox/morseweb/README.md

 + Xvfb and LLVMpipe (for launching MORSE in headless mode)

 # Instalation
+morseweb is installed on the server-side.
+Once the server is set up and running, clients can watch the simulation by accessing the server's URL on a web browser.

-Clone the repo wherever you want.
-Follow [these](https://www.openrobots.org/morse/doc/latest/headless.html) instructions if you want to run MORSE in headless mode.
+Clone the repo wherever you want, and follow [these](https://www.openrobots.org/morse/doc/latest/headless.html) instructions if you want to run MORSE in headless mode.

 # Launching the Simulation
 First, import the `examplesim` simulation into MORSE: